 Three hundred years of Laundry Culture

-‘Airing Our Dirty Linen’ was our display at the Highland Folk Museum in 2018, combining items from Our Linen Stories with items from the Highland Folk Museum and Inverness home collections including a wooden washing machine, a glass scrubbing board and a cast iron mangle…
+‘Airing Our Linen’ was our display at the Highland Folk Museum in 2018, combining items from Our Linen Stories with items from the Highland Folk Museum and Inverness home collections including a wooden washing machine, a glass scrubbing board and a cast iron mangle.

 ‘A Woman’s Touch’

-Many generous attendees during our tour dates in Scotland have brought treasured linens from wedding chests and old family presses: it’s clear that our more modest Sunday Roast Dinners often demands a well-pressed damask!
+Many generous attendees during our tour dates in Scotland have brought treasured linens from wedding chests and old family presses: it’s clear that our more modest Sunday Roast Dinners may still demand a well-pressed damask!

-It’s a great honour to be collaborating with HFM in our latest exploration of how our Museums can contribute to the cultural life of their local communities.
+It was a great honour to collaborate with HFM in an exploration of how our Museums can contribute to the cultural life of their local communities.
 A big Highlands thank you in particular to Rachel, Matthew, Maureen and Jo and the great team at HFM.